PhD Scholarships 2019/20

 Full details of the scheme including the areas of training available within DMU and how to apply are described here on our M4C web-pages.

-The deadline for submission of applications for full bursary/fees only scholarships, commencing October 2018 has now passed.
+The deadline for M4C applications for 2019 has passed.

 There are currently no faculty -specific scholarships available.